-SAHA is looking for a dedicated and dynamic individual interested in learning more about building a career in human rights advocacy to join its Freedom of Information Programme (FOIP) for a 6-month internship starting in October 2013.
+SAHA is looking for up to two dedicated and dynamic individuals interested in learning more about building a career in human rights advocacy, to join its Freedom of Information Programme (FOIP) for a 6 - 12 month internship starting from March 2014.

 To learn more about SAHA’s Freedom of Information Programme, visit http://foip.saha.org.za